BenAttenborough/zub/README.md

 Resurrection of an 8-bit classic!
 Currently a work in progress

-A PICO-8 game based on [Wiki](https://www.cpcwiki.eu/index.php/ZUB)
+A PICO-8 game based on [this Amstrad game](https://www.cpcwiki.eu/index.php/ZUB)